bitrise-io/devcenter/docs/adding-a-new-app/index.md

 ![Screenshot](/img/adding-a-new-app/add_new_app.png)

 In case this is the first application the dashboard will show you the quickstart guide instead of a list of you apps.
-There you can choose to add your own app right away.
+There you can choose to add your first app right away.

 Let's check out how you can [connect a repository](/adding-a-new-app/connecting-a-repository)!